welpo/osc.garden/content/blog/transforming-quotes-into-generative-art/index.md

 But self-love is not enough:<br>
 just as there are parts of the body<br>
 that one cannot scratch oneself,<br>
-there are places of the soul that only another can caress!", author="Rafael Lechowski") }}
+there are places of the soul that only another can caress!") }}

 {{ full_width_image(src="blog/transforming-quotes-into-generative-art/img/quarcissus.webp") }}